Ex-SAFC striker undergoes surgery just weeks after signing deal with Preston North End

-Ex-Sunderland, Ipswich Town, Crystal Palace and Sheffield Wednesday striker undergoes hamstring surgery
+Ex-Sunderland, Leeds United, Crystal Palace and Sheffield Wednesday striker undergoes hamstring surgery

-Former Black Ctas striker Connor Wickham has undergone surgery just weeks signing a deal with Preston North End.
+Former Black Cats striker Connor Wickham has undergone surgery just weeks signing a deal with Preston North End.

 The former Crystal Palace and Sheffield Wednesday man was injured few minutes into his full debut against Cheltenham in the Carabao Cup.